-Therefore we are buried with him by baptism into death: that like as Christ was raised up from the dead by the glory of the Father, even so we also should walk in newness of life.
+Therefore we were buried with Him through baptism into death, that just as Christ was raised from the dead by the glory of the Father, even so we also should walk in newness of life.
 (Romans 6:4)

 There is astonishing, incomprehensible virtue, power, and wisdom in the “glory of the Father.”